EASEA/easea/README.md

 ## Benchmark Suite

 - Zitzler-Deb-Thiele's Test Problems ZDT(4, 6) : 2-objective tests (examples/zdt)
-All problems are scalable, originating from a well thought combination of functions.
+All problems are continous, n-dimensional and originating from a well thought combination of functions.

 - Deb-Thiele-Laumanns-Zitzler's Test Problems DTLZ(1, 2, 3) : 2/3-objective tests (examples/dtlz)
-All problems are box-constrained continuous n-dimensional multi-objective problems, scalable in fitness dimension.
+All problems are continuous n-dimensional multi-objective problems, scalable in fitness dimension.

 - Bi-objective COCO 2018 BBOB benchmark problems (examples/coco2018)
-The bbob-biobj test suite provides 55 2-objective functions in six dimensions (2, 3, 5, 10, 20, and 40) with a large number of possible instances.//
+The bbob-biobj test suite provides 55 2-objective functions in six dimensions (2, 3, 5, 10, 20, and 40) with a large number of possible instances.
-The 55 functions are derived from combining a subset of the 24 well-known single-objective functions of the bbob test suite,// which has been used since 2009 in the BBOB workshop series.
+The 55 functions are derived from combining a subset of the 24 well-known single-objective functions of the bbob test suite, which has been used since 2009 in the BBOB workshop series.

 ## A simple example